pop-ecx/pop-ecx.github.io/content/zig-as-a-drop-in-c-replacement/index.md

 ```

 The `.cwd_relative` field is crucial since we are using absolute paths for the
 include directories.
-Zog does complain about it though.
+Zig does complain about it though.

 Next, `config.def.h` needs to be copied as it is specified in the Makefile.